icerpc/icerpc-docs/pages/icerpc/slic-transport/streams.md

 Sending a Stream frame after a StreamLast frame or multiple StreamLast frames for the same stream is considered a protocol error.

 [Head-of-line blocking][hol] very much depends on the size of a Stream or StreamLast frame.
-A large stream frame will cause more head-of-line blocking that smaller stream frames.
+A large frame will cause more head-of-line blocking than a smaller one.
 The [MaxStreamFrameSize][connection-parameters] parameter exchanged on connection establishment limits the maximum size of a Stream or StreamLast frame.
 If the application data is larger than this parameter value, the data will be sent in chunks with multiple Stream frames.

 ## Stream states